Walailak University

-Founded in 1992, Walailak University (WU.)
-(Thai: มหาวิทยาลัยวลัยลักษณ์) is a public university located in Tha Sala District, Nakhon Si Thammarat Province, Thailand.
+Walailak University (WU.)
+(Thai: มหาวิทยาลัยวลัยลักษณ์) is a public university, founded in 1992, located in Tha Sala District, Nakhon Si Thammarat Province, Thailand.
 Although state funded, Walailak University is given a high level of autonomy, unusual among Thai public universities.

 The university was named after Princess Chulabhorn Walailak.

 Admissions policy

 First-year undergraduate students gain admission under the quota system for secondary school graduates from the 14 southern provinces or by the national entrance examination administered by the Ministry of Education.
 Under the quota system secondary school graduates who fulfill the academic criteria set by the university gain admission without having to sit the entrance examination.
 Other students are admitted on the basis of their marks gained in the national examination.

 Faculties

 Walailak University is organized into 14 schools and faculties: